jfchevrette/devshift-cputest/README.md

 ## What this test does

 This test is used to validate CPU limits on an OpenShift cluster.
-The test is a very
+The test is a very basic test that uses sysbench's prime numbers test to show how many it can generate in 10 seconds.

-and logs any warning that is logged in the OpenShift events.

 ## How to run it